springernature/frontend-playbook/practices/images.md

-# Best practices when dealing with images for the Web
+# Images

-This document describes the use of images at Springer Nature.
+This document describes best practices for the use of images on the web at Springer Nature.

-In a front-end workflow we typically deal with two kinds of images:
+In a front-end workflow we typically deal with two kinds of image:

-* **Icons, logos, buttons and other graphical elements** that are part of the User Interface of the page.
-These are usually managed by the frontend, and so they are stored with the rest of the resources (templates, CSS, JS).
+* **User interface images**, including icons, logos, and buttons.
+Usually managed by the frontend, these are stored with other client-side resources such as templates, CSS and JS.
 Like those resources, they may be shared between many different pages.

 * **Content images**.
 These are unique to a page (or a handful of pages).
-They will be usually provided from a database or a content management system.
+They will usually be provided from a database or a content management system.

 Most best practices are common to both categories.

 ## Formats

-### What format to use
+### Which format to use

-* Use SVGs for icons, logos, and other images with sharply defined edges, as long as you have access to the original image in a vector format (i.e. Adobe Illustrator).
+* Use SVGs for icons, logos, and other images with sharply defined edges, as long as you have access to the original image in a vector format (e.g. Adobe Illustrator).
 Don't convert vector to raster images, or raster images to SVG.
 * Use JPEGs for still images, photography, or in any other case where using a PNG will generate an image that is too big to be delivered over the network.
-* Use PNGs for illustrations, graphs, flat colour graphics, and other images with text.
-Also for images that require transparency, as JPEG doesn't support it.
+* Use PNGs for illustrations, graphs, flat colour graphics, images containing transparency (which JPEG doesn't support), and other images with text.
+An 8-bit PNG will usually also allow the delivery of an indexed colour image, with binary transparency, [at a smaller size than a GIF](https://helpx.adobe.com/photoshop-elements/using/optimizing-images-gif-or-png.html).

 ### SVG images